Substra/substra-backend/README.md

 - user: `node-1`
 - pass: `p@$swr0d44`

-You can use them to access the exposed API at http://substra-backend.node-1.com/
+Provided you have correctly setup your [network configuration](https://doc.substra.ai/setup/local_install_skaffold.html#network), you can use them to access the exposed API at http://substra-backend.node-1.com/

 ## Compatibility